Identification

 Osiris Benu

-The decan numbers and letters shown here are for the decan family AR1
+The decan numbers and letters shown here are for the decan family AR1.

 SP = superior planet